-The SAT has recently undergone some major revisions, and one of the biggest changes is that its previously required essay is now optional.
+The SAT underwent some major revisions in 2016, and one of the biggest changes is that its previously required essay is now optional.
 This can be confusing for some students and parents.
 Should you take the essay?
 Will colleges require the essay or not?
 Will taking the essay make your application stronger?

 Read on for answers to all these questions.
 This guide will explain what the SAT essay is, what the pros and cons of taking it are, and how you can make the best choice for you.